Disney World Packing List & What to Wear – List, Tips, Printable PDF

 Are leggings too hot for Disney?

-Leggings arent too hot for Disney if you are visiting in the colder months like November through January.
+Leggings aren't too hot for Disney if you are visiting in the colder months like November through January.

 How to look cute at Disney?